Sarah Hynes

-Sarah (Sally) Hynes MBE (30 September 1859 – 27 May 1938) was a Polish-born, Australian botanist and teacher.
+Sarah (Sally) Hynes MBE (30 September 1859 – 27 May 1938) was a Kingdom of Prussia-born, Australian botanist and teacher.

 Sarah (Sally) Hynes was born on 30 September 1859 in Danzig, Prussia (now Gdansk, Poland) to William John Hynes (1831–1909), a master mariner and his wife Eliza Bell.
 Sarah was educated at Edinburgh Ladies' College, Upton House in St John's Wood, London, and at Chichester College in Sussex.
 She earned a botanical certificate from South Kensington Museum, Science and Art Department.

 Hynes came to Sydney around 1884 when her father took a job as managing director of the Australasian Steam Navigation Company.
 She took a course of study at the University of Sydney taking a B.A. in 1891.
 She studied the sciences, and majored in botany.
 Hynes was the first woman to be appointed to the Linnean Society of New South Wales, in 1892.
 She was also active on the fund-raising committee which was working toward the construction of the university’s Women's College.

 Career

 Hynes began teaching at Sydney Technical College in 1897.
-After helping to supply the Sydney Technological Museum with flowers for their botanical display with friend, Georgina King, she was offered a job as a botanical assistant at the museum.
-In doing so, she became the first woman to hold a government position in the sciences in New South Wales in 1898.
+After helping to supply the Sydney Technological Museum with flowers for their botanical display with friend Georgina King, she was offered a job as a botanical assistant at the museum, becoming in 1898 the first woman to hold a government position in the sciences in New South Wales.
 When her mentor, Joseph Maiden, took a job as director of the Botanic Gardens, Hynes transferred to its herbarium, where she was responsible for identifying, classifying and preserving specimens for public display, education or further analysis.
 She was also responsible for teaching classes.
 Hynes clashed with many of her male colleagues, over a number of issues, including pay, and was suspended in 1905.
 While the charges were disproved, she was again suspended in 1910, leading to her transfer to the Department of Public Instruction.

 Hynes taught at Cleveland St School in 1913, followed by Petersham.
 She taught at St George Girls’ High School from 1916-1923, at which point she retired from teaching.